Skip to main content

 David Smelson, PsyD

-Dr. Abigail Helm (PhD) is an Assistant Professor in the Division of Health Systems Science and Department of Medicine at the University of Massachusetts Chan Medical School.
+Dr. Abigail Helm is an Assistant Professor in the Division of Health Systems Science and Department of Medicine at the University of Massachusetts Chan Medical School.
 Dr. Helm’s background is in neuroscience, cognitive psychology, and developmental psychology, with over 10 years of research experience across a variety of small-scale experimental studies and large randomized controlled trials.
 Dr. Helm’s current work on multiple federally funded (NIMH, CDC, VA) randomized controlled trials examines evidence-based interventions to treat co-occurring mental health and substance use disorders.
 Dr. Helm’s specific areas of interest are: (1) assessing impacts of chronic pain and co-occurring addiction and mental health disorders on cognition and (2) adapting multimodal interventions to treat chronic pain and co-occurring disorders.

-Ryan Pontiff, PT, DPT, PhD
+Ryan Pontiff, PT, DPT, PhD, OCS, FAAOMPT

 Institution: